dotty-js/dotty-js/README.md

    * Docstrings should only contain MDN reference links, except for rare cases of scala.js specific technical comments, for details consult the online MDN reference link in docstring of each binding

 * Numbers
-   * For fractions use Double
+   * For fractionals use `Double`
-   * For integers part use Int example `window.innerWidth`
+   * For integers use `Int` example `window.innerWidth` or `array.length`
-   * If unsure whether to use Int or Double, check MDN docs for that value or property, [example](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerHeight#value).
+   * If unsure whether to use `Int` or `Double`, check MDN docs for that value or property, [example](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerHeight#value).

 * Methods
    * For binding to js polymorphic methods prefer scala method overloads
    * For methods with optional parameters prefer extra overloads excluding those params instead of using default paramenters, add as many overloads as required for readability

+* Classes
+   * For js classes use scala classes, in other words anything created with `new` keyword on js will map to a scala class

+* Literal Objects
+   * For js literal objects use scala traits, in other words anything created with `{}` on js will map to a scala trait